nghdavid/miaosha/README.md

 - Prevent .......

 ## Send email asynchronously
-When an user successfully pays, my backend system would
+When an user successfully checks out, checkout API would send email and user id to SQS.
+After that, SQS would trigger Lambda to send email.

 ## How to prevent robot attack
 ## Decrease API response time with asynchronous processing

-## How to ensure the stability of other API (login, checkout) when miaosha activity starts?
+## How to ensure the stability of other API (login, checkout) when selling event starts?
+When flash sale happens, a huge influx would flow into the backend system and may influence other APIs.
+However, elastic load balancer would route different APIs to different target groups.
+Miaosha API would be routed to publisher target group.
+Thus, consumer and general target group would not be influenced by miaosha API.

 ## Queuing System